jonathanjwatson/pizza-palace/README.md

 1. Run `create-react-app client`
 2. Make sure that our server is running on a different port than React.
 (CRA runs on 3000 by default).
 3. Add a route for serving React in production to the `server.js` file.
+4. Add express.static for serving up the generated build folder and files.
+5. Add boilerplate scripts for building and running both apps.
+6.